DarkGhostHunter/Laralerts/README.md

 ### Message

-This allows you to add a text string into the Alert.
-You can use a simple text string, or an HTML text.
+Add text inside the Alert using the `message()` method.
+You can use a simple string, or HTML for more personalized messages.

 ```php
 <?php